Anthrax vaccine

 • Laboratory personnel using standard Biosafety Level 2 practices in the routine processing of clinical samples are not at increased risk for exposure to B. anthracis spores.

-• Veterinarians in the U.S. not recommended because of the low incidence of animal cases.
+• Veterinarians in the U.S. are not recommended for immunization because of the low incidence of animal cases.

 • Vaccination may be considered in high-risk persons handling potentially infected animals in areas with a high incidence of anthrax cases.